-The sedative side effects of antihistamines may speed up behavioural programmes over short periods (France et al, 1991) but seem not to work without behavioural interventions; in a placebo controlled double blind trial in infants aged 6-27 months the same authors found no significant effect of 15mg or 30mg trimeprazine tartrate, and concluded that it is not recommended as a pharmacological treatment for infant sleep disturbance unless as an adjunct to a behavioural therapy program (France et al, 1999) .
-Clinically the short term use of an H1 blocker for transient or extreme insomnia is frequently employed.
-However, tolerance can develop quickly and some children can experience dramatic and paradoxical over-arousal.
+The sedative side effects of antihistamines may speed up behavioural programmes over short periods (France et al, 1991) but seem not to work without behavioural interventions; in a placebo-controlled double-blind trial in infants aged 6-27 months the same authors found no significant effect of 15mg or 30mg trimeprazine tartrate, and concluded that it is not recommended as a pharmacological treatment for infant sleep disturbance unless as an adjunct to a behavioural therapy program (France et al, 1999) .
+Clinically the short term use of an H1 blocker for transient or extreme insomnia is frequently employed: however, tolerance can develop quickly and some children can experience dramatic and paradoxical over-arousal.
 The TIRED RCT specifically investigated the use of diphenhydramine in infants aged from 6 to 15 months and found it was no more effective than placebo in reducing night-time awakening (Merenstein et al, 2006).
-It is important to consider the effects of these medications at other neurotransmitter systems than H1 receptors, particularly in relation to side effects due to anticholinergic or dopamine antagonist action.
+It is important to consider the effects of these medications at neurotransmitter systems other than H1 receptors, particularly in relation to side effects due to anticholinergic or dopamine antagonist action.

 The evidence supporting use of melatonin to reduce long sleep latency (following appropriate behavioural interventions) in populations of children with idiopathic sleep onset insomnia Smits et al 2003) or delayed sleep phase syndrome and learning difficulties, autism and ADHD (Rossignol & Frye 2011, van der Heijden et al, 2007, Gringras 2017, Maras 2018) is increasingly robust.

-There is evidence to support a behavioural intervention both before a trial of melatonin (Gringras P et al 2012) (many will respond without requiring melatonin) and continuing a behavioural intervention whilst administering melatonin.
+There is evidence to support a behavioural intervention both before a trial of melatonin (Gringras P et al 2012) (as many will respond without requiring melatonin), and for continuing a behavioural intervention whilst administering melatonin.
 The combination of both has been shown to be more effective than either one alone (Cortesi et al 2012).

 The most recent randomised controlled study showed a paediatric mini-pill sustained release melatonin at a dose of 2mg -10mg was well-tolerated, efficacious and safe compared to placebo for treatment of insomnia in children with ASD.
 These studies have resulted in the first licensed sleep medication for insomnia in children with ASD.
 They showed clinically meaningful improvements in total sleep time (TST), duration of uninterrupted sleep (longest sleep episode) and sleep latency (SL) with corresponding behavioural improvements for the children, and improved quality of life measures in their parents over a two year period.
 (Gringras P et al 2017, Maras et al 2018)

-Melatonin at doses between 0.5 and 12mg is commonly used as a sedative sleep-promoting agent in children undergoing procedures such as EEG, as an alternative to sleep deprivation to induce drowsiness and sleep that does not affect the EEG morphology.
+Melatonin at doses between 0.5 and 12mg is commonly used as a sleep-promoting agent in children undergoing procedures such as EEG, as an alternative to sleep deprivation to induce drowsiness and sleep that does not affect the EEG morphology.
 A melatonin-induced sleep EEG was as useful as a sleep-deprived EEG but children’s behaviour on the day of the melatonin-induced sleep EEG recording was more acceptable to parents (Wassmer et al, 2001).

 Clonidine is an antihypertensive agent with sedative side effects that is licensed for children with ADHD and improves sleep maintenance in some children.
 The therapeutic window is narrow, both for adverse effects on sleep architecture and tolerability.
-Also tolerance to the sleep-inducing effects develops over time leading to the need for increased doses with concomitant risk of adverse effects.
+Tolerance to the sleep-inducing effects develops over time leading to the need for increased doses with concomitant risk of adverse effects.